|

 also a consideration.

-- Insulated parka is required-down or synthetic fill, rated to 10 degrees F,
+- Insulated parka is required-down or synthetic fill, rated to 10 degrees F. See the Wind Chill Matrix to prepare for potential windy environments.

 - Midweight fleece jacket and/or wool sweaters (2 garments)